 Planets are modified by their interaction with the space through which they travel, and although that space is often described as empty, it is not.
 Meteoritic and cometary bombardment is thought to change the chemistry of planets as a whole and potentially to provide volatile elements that are critical for life as we understand it (Albarede, 2009).
 The Sun provides heat to the bodies surrounding it, affecting their thermal, chemical, and biological evolution.
-Particles derived from the Sun - solar wind and solar energetic particles - also permeate the solar system, in some cases adding hydrogen and other elements to planetary bodies, and in other cases stripping those elements from the atmospheres of the planets (Melosh and Vickery, 1989).
+Particles derived from the Sun - solar wind and solar energetic particles - also permeate the solar system, in some cases adding hydrogen and other elements to planets (Melosh and Vickery, 1989).
 The Solar System as a whole is exposed to high-energy radiation from external sources, such as galactic and extragalactic cosmic ray particles and electromagnetic radiation from gamma-ray bursts.

 The airless Moon, with its ancient crust, serves as a witness plate that captures processes taking place in space.
 The interaction of the solar wind, cosmic rays, and meteorite bombardment with the regolith on the surface of the Moon changes the chemical, isotopic, and/or petrographic makeup of that regolith.
-By studying preserved paleoregolith horizons one can construct a timeline or history of processes that are important to the study of many of the bodies in our solar system (including the Sun).
+By studying preserved paleoregolith horizons one can construct a time-line or history of processes that are important to the study of many of the bodies in our solar system (including the Sun).